thomas-crane/nrelay/docs/packet-structures.md

 The characterId of the connected player.

 ## DamagePacket
-Received when the player takes damage.
+Received to tell the player about damage done to other players and enemies.
 ### Members
 #### `targetId: number`
-> Unknown.
-Probably the object id of the target of the damage.
+The object id of the target of the damage.

 #### `effects: number[]`
 An array of status effects which are applied along with the damage.